mavryk-network/mavryk-taquito/docs/wallet_API.md

 import { TempleWallet } from '@temple-wallet/dapp';
 ```

 Then, Temple requires an extra step to verify that the extension is installed and connected in the browser.
-Temple used to be called Thanos and some Taquito code still uses the name Thanos.
+Temple used to be called Thanos and some Webmavryk code still uses the name Thanos.
 The `TempleWallet` class exposes a static property called `isAvailable` that just does that.
 You must use it before attempting to connect the wallet:

 ```js
 try {